Skip to main content

 To extend your study permit from within Canada, follow the step-by-step instruction guide.

 Important: If you are applying to extend your study permit from inside Canada, you must use the IRCC secure account (GCKey or Sign-in Partner) in order to obtain maintained status while your application is processing.
-Do no use the IRCC Portal.
+Do not use the IRCC Portal.
 The IRCC Portal is for outside Canada applications only.

 Below, you'll find answers to frequently asked questions about this process.
 If you do not see your question listed below then you can contact us by emailing iss@ontariotechu.ca or booking an appointment with an International Student Advisor on the Student Life Portal.